MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-region-availability-service-limits.md

 The following insights features are available in all supported geographical regions:
 - Customer Service historical analytics
-- Case Topic Clustering
+- Case topic clustering
 - Sentiment analysis

-Some of the insights features that are not supported in some of the regions are as follows:
+The following insights features are not supported in the listed regions:
-- **Smart Assist Suggestions**: India and Switzerland.
+- **Smart assist suggestions**: India and Switzerland
-- **Omnichannel historical analytics**: France, Switzerland, and United Arab Emirates.
+- **Omnichannel historical analytics**: France, Switzerland, and United Arab Emirates
-- **Conversation Topic clustering**: France, Switzerland, and United Arab Emirates.
+- **Conversation topic clustering**: France, Switzerland, and United Arab Emirates

 ## Service limits in Dynamics 365 Customer Service Insights